Chart Color Schemes

 Upper Mount Gravatt features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 62.9% of all households, including 24.4% couples with children, 26.4% couples without children, and 9.7% single parent families.
-Non-family households make up the remaining 37.1%, with lone person households at 27.2% and group households comprising 9.8%.
+Family households constitute 62.9% of all households, consisting of 24.4% couples with children, 26.4% couples without children, and 9.7% single parent families.
+Non-family households make up the remaining 37.1%, with lone person households at 27.2% and group households comprising 9.8% of the total.
 The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.8.

 Frequently Asked Questions - Households